in28minutes/in28minutes.github.io/_posts/2017-12-06-introduction-to-spring-data-rest.md

 ```java
 interface TodoRepository extends CrudRepository<Todo, Long> {
 ```

+Core idea is that
-You can define a simple repository and use it to insert, update, delete and retrieve todo entities from the database - without writing a lot of code.
+> You can define a simple repository and use it to insert, update, delete and retrieve todo entities from the database - without writing a lot of code.

 ### Spring Data REST